Skip to Main Content

 In all instances, admission to the Nicholas School is a prerequisite for the award of assistance in any form.
 If offered financial assistance, professional degree students typically receive the award for two years of study; it is expected that they will complete their degree within this period.
 The school has the right to examine the progress of each student to determine eligibility for continuation of awards beyond the first year.
 Students not in good standing (with regard to academics or honor code) are not eligible for any new awards from the Nicholas School (e.g., scholarships, fellowships, recognitions without monetary component) whether academic performance is an eligibility criterion or not.

-No student will receive financial aid while on probation unless an appeal is approved by the senior associate dean for academics and the assistant dean for student services.
+No student will receive financial aid while on probation unless an appeal is approved by the associate dean for academics and the assistant dean for student services.

 In no case may the amount of financial aid awarded to a student from all sources in a given year exceed the estimated annual costs of attending the Nicholas School as determined by the school.